fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

 **Q**: I died in the middle of and I cannot get my gear back what do I do?
 **A**: First you can stop crying about it, that's the whole point of this mod...
 An actual consiquence for dying.
 If you died in a shit location, well... that sucks, go get some new gear and continue playing or start over, choice is yours.

+**Q**: I died and my weapon or armor is gone, how am I suppose to progress now?
+**A**: First grow a pair...next, deep breath, now use that big brain of yours and think.
+Listen, I am not going to play this game for you but here's a possible tip, find some companions.
+Also, if you have "Lost items found on NPCs" turned on, go look for that bitch, he's around.
+Also I used he, the females in Stalker told me their pronouns are he/him.

 **Q**: I decided to play with Hardcore Saves and my save location is awful and I cannot continue.
 **A**: Yup, that can happen, awful, im so sad for you... see the DISCLAIMER above.
 OK so I'm not a total fucking jackass.. if you have to you can restore a save from the "appdata\savedgames\soulslike-backup" folder, yes, I backed up some, if not all the saves that are deleted.